shrutikar/RelationExtraction/Notes.md

 			- Eg: entropy = 1 (when exactly one-half of examples in S is labeled with 1)
 	- TO BE READ: how maximize avg log-likelihood

+## KNN

+- non-parametric learning method
+- keeps the training data in memory
+- new x comes in test, KNN find k training examples closest to x and returns majority label(classification) or avg label (regression).
+- Distace metric (hyperparameter):
+	- Euclidean	distance
+	- Cosine similarity
+		- measures similarity of direction of two vectors
+		- cosine = 1 => same direction ; angle=0
+		- cosine = 0 => angle = 90
+		- cosine = -1 => opposite direction
+		- cosine * -1 for distance metric
+	- Chebychev distance
+	- Mahalanobis distance
+	- Hamming distance

+# GRADIENT DESCENT

+- iterative optimization algorithm for finding the minimum of a function.
+- start at random point, take steps proportional to negative of gradient of function at the current point.
+- Works for Linear Regression, Logistic Regression, SVM and Neural Network to find optimal parameters.
+- Logistic and SVM optimization criterion -> convex -> only one minimum -> global
+- NN -> not convex -> still good to find a local minimum.
+Step 1 - partial derivatives of all parameters step 2 - EPOCHs - one epoch consists of using the training set entirely to update each parameter step 3 - Learning rate alpha - controls the size of an update.
+  => w <- w - alpha * partial derivative of line wrt w
+  => b <- b - alpha * partial derivative of line wrt b
+Step 4 - continue updating until convergence ->values for w and b don’t change much after each epoch

+### Minibatch stochastic gradient descent (minibatch SGD)

+- speeds up the computation by approximating the gradient using smaller batches (subsets) of the training data

+### Adagrad

+- version of SGD which scales alpha for each parameter according to the history of gradients => alpha is reduced for very large gradients

+### Momentum

+- helps accelerate SGD by orienting the gradient descent in the relevant direction and reducing oscillations.

+### RMSprop and Adam

+- used in NN training